SLaks/FinancialForecaster/README.md

 3. Payments/income
     - Enter all one-time or recurring transactions for the checking account.
     - Enter income as positive numbers and expenses as negative.
-    - You can set transactions to recur every _X_ weeks or months.
+    - Click the recur column to set transactions to recur every _X_ weeks or months.

 All inputs are saved in the URL as you type, so you can clone the browser tab to compare different forecasts.

+As you enter data, it will display a table of monthly transactions and a graph of balances & expenses over time.

 ## Upcoming features